bookwyrm-social/documentation/content/running_bookwyrm/cli.md

 ### resetdb

+_This command is not available on the `production` branch_.

-Reset the database. **This command will delete your entire Bookwyrm database**.
-You should probably not run it in production!
-It is however useful for development servers.
-Note that `resetdb` will also initialise a fresh database and run all migrations, so you should delete any recent migration files you do not want to run, _before_ running `resetdb`.
+Resets the database. **This command will delete your entire Bookwyrm database**, and then initiate a fresh database and run all migrations.
+You should delete any recent migration files you do not want to run, _before_ running `resetdb`.

 ## Managing a Bookwyrm instance